Regions of Morocco: Regions since 2015

-On 3 January 2010, the Moroccan government established the Consultative Commission for the Regionalization (CCR), which aimed to decentralize power to the regions, and confer a greater autonomy to the regions coinciding with the Western Sahara.
+On 3 January 2010, the Moroccan government established the Consultative Commission for the Regionalization (CCR), which aimed to decentralize power to the regions, and confer greater autonomy to the regions coinciding with the Western Sahara.
 The commission published provisional names and numbers for the new regions, and their names were officially fixed in the Bulletin Officiel dated 5 March 2015.
 The new regional councils elected their presidents on 14 September 2015 and regional governors were appointed on 13 October 2015.

 A.Lies partially or completely within the disputed territory of Western Sahara.

-1997 to 2010: Full unitary system
+1997 to 2015: Full unitary system

-Between 1997 and 2010, Morocco had 16 regions.
+Between 1997 and 2015, Morocco had 16 regions.

 The entirety of Oued Ed-Dahab-Lagouira (1), the vast majority of Laâyoune-Boujdour-Sakia El Hamra (2), and part of Guelmim-Es Semara (3) were situated within the disputed territory of Western Sahara.
 The sovereignty of Western Sahara is disputed between Morocco and the Polisario Front which claims the territory as the independent Sahrawi Arab Democratic Republic.
 Most of the region is administered by Morocco as its Southern Provinces.
 The Polisario Front, based in headquarters at Tindouf in south western Algeria, controls only those areas east of the Moroccan Wall.